PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew

-Sri Lankas Prime Minister Mahinda Rajapaksa resigned on Monday after clinging on to power for weeks, following unprecedented anti-government protests demanding his ouster as well as the administration led by his younger brother and President Gotabaya Rajapaksa over the countrys worst economic crisis that led to acute shortages of staple food, fuel and power.Mahindas resignation comes hours after his supporters attacked anti-government protesters outside President Gotabayas office, leaving at least 154 people injured and prompting authorities to impose a nationwide curfew and deploy army troops in the national capital.
+Sri Lankas Prime Minister Mahinda Rajapaksa resigned on Monday after clinging on to power for weeks, following unprecedented anti-government protests demanding his ouster as well as the administration led by his younger brother and President Gotabaya Rajapaksa over the countrys worst economic crisis that led to acute shortages of staple food, fuel and power.Mahindas resignation came hours after his supporters attacked anti-regime protesters outside President Gotabayas office, leaving around 173 people injured and triggering widespread violence against pro-Rajapaksa politicians.

 - Country: